Niagara Falls, New York: History

 Before Europeans entered the area, it was dominated by the Neutral Nation of Native Americans.
 European migration into the area began in the 17th century.
 The first recorded European to visit the area was Frenchman Robert de la Salle, who built Fort Conti at the mouth of the Niagara River early in 1679, with permission from the Iroquois, as a base for boatbuilding; his ship Le Griffon was built on the upper Niagara River at or near Cayuga Creek in the same year.
 He was accompanied by Belgian priest Louis Hennepin, who was the first known European to see the falls.
 The influx of newcomers may have been a catalyst for already hostile native tribes to turn to open warfare in competition for the fur trade.

 The City of Niagara Falls was incorporated on March 17, 1892, from the villages of Manchester and Suspension Bridge, which were parts of the Town of Niagara.
-Thomas Vincent Welch, a member of the charter committee and a New York state assemblyman and a second-generation Irish American, persuaded Governor Roswell P. Flower to sign the bill on St. Patrick's Day.
+Thomas Vincent Welch, a member of the charter committee and a New York state assemblyman and a second-generation Irish American, persuaded Governor Roswell P. Flower to sign the bill on Saint Patrick's Day.
 George W. Wright was elected the first mayor of Niagara Falls.

 By the end of the 19th century, the city was heavily industrialized, due in part to the power potential offered by the Niagara River.
 Tourism was considered a secondary niche, while manufacturing of petrochemicals, abrasives, metallurgical products and other materials was the main producer of jobs and attracted a large number of workers, many of whom were immigrants.

 In 1927, the city annexed the village of La Salle, named for Robert de la Salle, from the Town of Niagara.

 Industry and tourism grew steadily throughout the first half of the 20th century due to a high demand for industrial products and the increased mobility of people to travel.
 Paper, rubber, plastics, petrochemicals, carbon insulators and abrasives were among the city's major industries.
 This prosperity would end by the late 1960s as aging industrial plants moved to less expensive locations.
 In addition, the falls were incompatible with modern shipping technology.

 In 1956, the Schoellkopf Power Plant on the lower river just downstream of the American Falls was critically damaged by the collapse of the Niagara Gorge wall above it.
 This prompted the planning and construction of one of the largest hydroelectric plants to be built in North America to that time, generating a large influx of workers and families to the area.
 New York City urban planner Robert Moses built the new power plant in nearby Lewiston, New York.
 Much of the power generated there fueled growing demands for power in downstate New York and New York City.